GoogleCloudPlatform/python-docs-samples/gen_ai/README.md

 Welcome to the Python samples folder for Generative AI on Vertex AI!
 In this folder, you can find the Python samples used in [Google Cloud Generative AI documentation](https://cloud.google.com/ai/generative-ai?hl=en).

-If you are looking for colab notebook, then this [link](https://github.com/GoogleCloudPlatform/generative-ai/tree/main).
+If you are looking for colab notebook, then please check https://github.com/GoogleCloudPlatform/generative-ai.

 ## Getting Started